13 Days

 6° Day: monastery exploration Hemis

-Early morning, we will drive to Thiksey and Hemis monastery for the morning prayer.
-Thikshey Monastery, perched on a rock-strewn hill, resembles the Potala in the Tibetan capital Lhasa famous for its architecture and location.
-Located on top of the hill in Indus Valley, the 12-storeys monastery has 10 temples, assembly hall, rare and precious stupas, statues, thangkas, wall paintings and swords.
-The monastery housed a big statue of the Maitreya Buddha, the purity of whose gaze invites reflection and silent meditation.
-Morning Prayer at Thiksey Monastery.
-After the visit and prayer we will have breakfast at Thiksey.
-Later visit Hemis Monastery, the most famous and largest monastery of Ladakh, which belongs to Drukpa order of Tibetan Buddhism.
-During the colourful festival, which takes place every year in the Monastery, you will have the chance to observe the Cham Dance or the Mystic Mask Dance.
-The monks in flowing brocade costumes and brightly painted paper mache masks depicting demons, perform the chams or masked dance to demonstrate how goodness came to prevail over evil.
-On the way visit to Stok palace which houses a fine private museum.
-There is a superb collection of thangkhas, said to be the best in the world.
-Overnight in Leh.
-(B, D)
+After breakfast, visit Thiksey and Hemis monasteries for morning prayer.
+Thikshey Monastery, perched on a rocky hill, resembles the Potala Palace in the Tibetan capital of Lhasa, famous for its distinctive architecture and location.
+Located on the top of a hill in the Indus Valley, the 12-floors monastery has 10 temples, assembly hall, rare and precious stupas, statues, thangkas, wall paintings and swords.
+It housed a large statue of Maitreya Buddha, whose purity of gaze invites reflection and silent meditation.
+Here you will participate in the morning prayer.
+Later, visit the Hemis monastery, the most famous and largest in Ladakh, belonging to the Drukpa order of Tibetan Buddhism.
+During the festival of the same name, which takes place every year in the monastery, you can witness at the Cham dance known as dance of the mystical mask.
+The monks wear flowing brocade costumes and brightly painted papier-mâché masks, depicting demons, and perform the chams or masked dance, representing the victory of good over evil.
+On the way back to Leh visit the Stok palace which houses a beautiful private museum.
+It will be a superb collection of thangkhas, which is said to be the best in the world.

 7° DAY: TREKKING YANGTHANG